 - Turn off electricity totally at the breaker or external lever.

 - Clear plant waste around the AC.
 Once you’ve gotten rid of bigger refuse within a two-foot area, you can use a paint brush or vacuum to slowly remove dust from the condenser fins.
-Distorted fins can also impact capability, so you can attempt to straighten them with a dinner knife.
+Distorted fins can also impact capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Be careful to avoid getting water on the fan motor.

 When cooling equipment doesn’t have enough refrigerant, they’ll have to work much harder to remove heat and humidity from the air.